francofabio/simple-search-expression/README.md

 ##The expression
 The simple search expression is defined as a simple string, using colon as field and value separator.<br/>
 It is possible to use an expression without informing the field.
-In this case, must be specified in the execution plan of the expression (`SimpleSearchExpressionPlan`) the criteria for identification of fields.<br/>
+In this case, must be specified in the execution plan of the search expression (SimpleSearchExpressionPlan) the rules to resolve default fields.<br/>
-Currently only the operators LIKE, EQUALS, INTERVAL or IN are supported.</br>
+Currently only the operators LIKE, EQUALS, INTERVAL and IN are supported.</br>
 The definition of operator depends on the field type and/or expression value.
 ####Operators
 The simple search expression supports LIKE, EQUALS, INTERVAL (-) and IN (,) operators, but the operator to apply on the expression, depends on the field type.